-We gathered feedback on proposed changes to Alberta’s Food Regulation and Food Retail and Foodservices Code that will make it easier for Albertans to make, sell and purchase low-risk, home-prepared foods.
+We gathered feedback on proposed changes to Alberta’s Food Regulation and Food Retail and Foodservices Code to make it easier for Albertans to make, sell and purchase low-risk, home-prepared foods.

 Low-risk foods don't require temperature control and have a low risk of foodborne illness.
 Some examples include baked goods, jams/jellies, candies, pickled foods and cereals.